unfoldingWord/tx-enqueue-job/README.md

 (which was too dependent on expensive AWS lambda functions).

-## tX modifications
+## tX modifications (from door43-enqueue-job)

-Modified June 2018 by RJH mainly to add vetting of the json payload before the job is added to the redis queue.
+Modified September 2018 by RJH to handle a different payload plus it listens on a different port so the two can run simultaneously.

-Also added Graphite stats collection (using statsd package). and viewable with Grafana.

 See the `Makefile` for a list of environment variables which are looked for.